Severity is assessed by burn size (% total body surface area) and depth (first to fourth degree).

 Serious burns are most effectively managed in regional burn centres.

-Burns are injuries, predominantly to the skin and superficial tissues, caused by heat from hot liquids, flame, or contact with heated objects, electrical current, or chemicals.
+Burns are very common injuries, predominantly to the skin and superficial tissues, caused by heat from hot liquids, flame, or contact with heated objects, electrical current, or chemicals.

 Associate Professor of Surgery